wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 Repeat the two steps above for the URL `/static/` and path `/home/<username>/<path-to>/tango_with_django_project/static`, with the path setting pointing to the `static` directory of your Web application.

 With these changes saved, reload your web application by clicking the *Reload* button at the top of the page.
-Don't forget about potential
-`HTTP 502 - Bad Gateway` errors, as discussed previously.
+Don't forget the about potential for `HTTP 502 - Bad Gateway` errors.
 Setting the static folders means that when you visit the `admin` interface, it has the predefined Django style sheets, and that you can access images and scripts.
 Reload your Web application, and you should now notice that your images are present.

 ### Bing API Key
 [Add your Bing API key]({#section-bing-adding-key}) to `bing.key` to enable the search functionality in Rango.